 Another person for the sole benefit of the customer's spouse The customer's legal marriage to the spouse.
 See MA520 for proof needed. · The transfer was for the sole benefit of the spouse.
 This proof must be in the form of a written document that legally binds the parties to a specific course of action, like trust documents and quit-claim deeds.
 The document must meet both of the following: The document must clearly set out the conditions of the transfer and who can benefit from it; AND Unless the trust is a Special Treatment Trust, the document must include a spending plan for the benefit of the spouse.
 The spending plan must provide that the full value of the transfer will be received by the spouse within his or her expected life span.
 NOTE Without such a document, a transfer cannot be considered as made for the sole benefit of the spouse.
-To the customer's child or step The child's relationship to the customer.
-Proof child with a qualifying disability includes birth certificates, court documents and church records.
-OR Charch records.
-When the child is a step-child proof is needed of: To a trust for the sole benefit of the customer's child or step child with a qualifying disability The child's relationship to the customer's spouse; AND a qualifying disability The customer's marriage to the child's parent The customers marriage to the child's parent NOTE The death of the child's parent does not terminate the step-parent's relationship
+To the customer's child or step child with a qualifying disability OR The child's relationship to the customer.
+Proof includes birth certificates, court documents and church records.
+OK When the child is a step-child proof is needed of: To a trust for the sole benefit of the customer's child or step child with a qualifying disability The child's relationship to the customer's spouse; AND The customer's marriage to the child's parent NOTE The death of the child's parent does not terminate the step-parent's relationship